christoforos-nikolaou/MolBioMedClass/README.md

 (More info for this, to be posted soon)

 ## 8. Part IVa.
 Correlation, Regression and Causation.
-In statistics (included in previous practical class for the 2023-2024 season)
+In statistics.
+(Dec 20th 2024)

 The ultimate goal in the study of physical phenomena is to reveal quantifiable relationships between properties.
 The first step towards this is the observation of correlation.
 Correlation is a statistical property that links two (or more) properties but may be generalized in models, which may be used to predict future events.
 In this class we will see how we can quantify the relationships between two or more properties and how, depending on the types of values they take, we need to distinguish between the following types of analyses: